-- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat.
+- Be sure to use approved thread sealant tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/ thermostat.

-Figure 58 - Gas valve in "on" position.
+Figure 50 - Gas valve in "on" position.

 - Turn the gas supply on and check for leaks.
-Test the water heater by brushing on an approved noncorrosive leak detection solution.
+Test the water heater with the main burner on by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the - "Lighting Instructions" on page 23. - If additional information is required, contact the Service Department at:1-877-817-6750.
+Follow the - "Lighting Instructions" on page 23. - If additional information is required, contact the Service Department at: 1-877-817-6750.